Ohms (album): Packaging

 The cover art was designed by Frank Maddocks, who has worked with Deftones on each of their albums since White Pony.
 There are a total of 12,995 dots on the cover art.
 Many fans believed that the design pays tribute to the band's original bassist Chi Cheng, who died in 2013, as the eyes that appear on the cover art line up closely with a photo of him.
 Band drummer Abe Cunningham stated in an interview that this was merely a coincidence, however.
 He added that the cover art idea reminded him of the 1980s, specifically the music video for Prince's 1984 song "When Doves Cry".
 Shortly before the album's release, Deftones launched the "Adopt a Dot" campaign, allowing for people to purchase one of the dots on the artwork as their own.
 A photo of the purchaser would then appear as the dot they purchased and be a part of the "Ohms Adopt a Dot digital experience" viewable online.
-All of the proceeds from the campaign were given to both the UC Davis Children's Hospital and Crew Nation relief fund.
+The proceeds from the campaign were given to the UC Davis Children's Hospital and Crew Nation relief fund.

 Promotion

 The band began teasing the album's release with a week-long digital campaign in August 2020.
 Deftones released cryptic social media posts, their official website and animations through Spotify's Canvas feature that when solved revealed the word "ohms" and longitudinal coordinates for a billboard in Los Angeles teasing the album artwork.
 The campaign concluded with a formal announcement for Ohms and a music video for the album's lead single, "Ohms".
 The music video for "Ohms" was directed by Rafatoon and featured what Rolling Stone described as, "band performance video interspersed with scenes from a dystopian world, mirroring the musically and lyrically heavy song sentiments."
-At the time of release, vocalist Chino Moreno described "Ohms" as a "a good scope of where this record's at," though in a separate interview producer Terry Date didn't feel like the song was a good choice for the album's lead promotional track.
+At the time of release, vocalist Chino Moreno described "Ohms" as a "a good scope of where this record's at," though in a separate interview producer Terry Date felt the song was not a good choice for the album's lead promotional track.

 Deftones were originally scheduled to tour North America in support of Ohms with Gojira and Poppy in July to September 2020.
 Due to the COVID-19 pandemic, the tour was postponed until 2021.

-Belching Beaver released a limited edition pale ale beer named after the album in 2020.